chuchu-95/PhoneValidationFlutter/README.md

 ### Install proxy server to avoid CORS
 **Before going through this step, you need to install node.js in your device.
-Make sure `node` command is in your environment variables**
+Make sure `node` command is in your environment variables;**
 - Install http-proxy-middleware

 Enter `npm install http-proxy-middleware` in the terminal;